 Victoria County History

 This national project, begun in 1899, to write the history of every English parish and county, remains active in various places, including Wiltshire and Gloucestershire.
-Since 2011 my main occupation has been editor of the VCH in Gloucestershire, researching and writing parish histories, and project managing the work of other historians and volunteers.
+From 2011-17 my main occupation was as editor of the VCH in Gloucestershire, researching and writing parish histories, and project managing the work of other historians and volunteers.
+I am continuing to work with the Gloucestershire team, but since 2016 I have also been consultant editor for VCH Wiltshire, and am currently researching Chippenham and West Knoyle.
 Full details on http://www.victoriacountyhistory.ac.uk/.
 Then visit the Gloucestershire and Wiltshire pages on this site for more detail locally.

 British Association for Local History

 This is the national organisation representing the interests of individual local historians and societies, and besides its quarterly journals, the Local Historian and Local History News, it has a programme of occasional publications.
 I am a member of its publications committee and have overseen the reissue (4th edition, 2017) of its useful Internet Sites for Local Historians: a Directory, compiled by Jaquelene Fillmore.
+I am involved in producing other titles for the BALH.
 Full details of this and its other publications will be found at www.balh.org.uk.

 Other Books Available